jesusmah/test-devops/README.md

 This repository contains the DevOps toolchain for managing and deploying the Java microservices making up the What's For Dinner app to Bluemix in IBM Containers.

+### How to use

+In order to create a toolchain for the What's For Dinner Microservices Reference Application, please click below on the __Create toolchain__ button and follow the instructions.

 [![Create wfd Deployment Toolchain](https://new-console.ng.bluemix.net/devops/graphics/create_toolchain_button.png)](https://new-console.ng.bluemix.net/devops/setup/deploy/?repository=https%3A//github.com/jesusmah/test-devops)

-# refarch-cloudnative-wfd-devops-cf

-This repository contains the DevOps toolchain for managing and deploying the microservices making up the What's For Dinner app to Bluemix as Cloud Foundry apps.

-# How to use

 1. The "What is for dinner Toolchain" creation view will open.
 2. In this window, you will be asked to specify the following properties for your toolchain: